-Other technologies such as web beacons (also calls pixel tags or clear gifs), tracking URLs or software development kits (SDKs) are used for similar purposes.
+Other technologies such as web beacons (also called pixel tags or clear gifs), tracking URLs or software development kits (SDKs) are used for similar purposes.
 Web beacons are tiny graphics files that contain a unique identifier that enable us to recognise when someone has visited our service or opened an e-mail that we have sent them.
-Tracking URLs are custom generated links that help us understand where the traffic to our webpages comes from.
+Tracking URLs are custom-generated links that help us understand where the traffic to our webpages comes from.
 SDKs are small pieces of code included in apps, which function like cookies and web beacons.

 When you visit our website, some or all of the following types of cookies may be set on your device.